nextcloud/documentation/admin_manual/installation/installation_windows.rst

    password and desired instance name – use the user name and password you setup for MySQL earlier in step 3, and pick any name for the database instance.

-.. note:: The owncloud admin password and the MySQL password CANNOT be the same
+.. note:: The ownCloud admin password and the MySQL password CANNOT be the same
           in any way.

 11. Click next, and ownCloud should have you logged in as the admin user, and